Teolian/Japan-Energy-Dashboard/frontend/README.md

 - Click "Refresh" button to fetch latest data
 - Data cached to `public/data/jp/` after successful fetch
 - Supports manual data refresh with progress tracking
+- **Note:** the hosted Vercel deployment is static-only; to use the refresh workflow you must run the Go backend locally alongside `npm run dev`.

 ## State Management